-Outdoor Seating: Tenant shall have the exclusive right to place outdoor seating and umbrellas on the patio area directly in front of the Premises as marked on the attached site plan “Patio Area”
+Outdoor Seating: Tenant shall have the exclusive right to place outdoor seating and umbrellas on the patio area directly in front of the Premises as marked on the attached site plan “Patio Area”.
+Indemnification, insurance, and maintenance language for said Patio Area shall be discussed further in the Lease.